Seattle home prices down $80,000 from peak amid unprecedented spike in homes sitting unsold

 - Seattle home sellers, seeing new reality, are lowering list prices faster than anywhere else

-Ken Graff, a broker with Coldwell Banker Bain in Seattle, noted he put a townhouse in Magnolia on the market in April – right before the apparent peak of the market – and it quickly got 11 bids and went way over asking, selling for $800,000.
-In September, he put the neighbor’s identical townhome for sale and it stood unsold for three weeks before selling for $725,000.
+Ken Graff, a broker with Coldwell Banker Bain in Seattle, noted he put a town house in Magnolia on the market in April – right before the apparent peak of the market – and it quickly got 11 bids and went way over asking, selling for $800,000.
+In September, he put the neighbor’s identical town home for sale and it stood unsold for three weeks before selling for $725,000.

 “Buyers are still having to pay a premium for Seattle-area properties, but it lacks the frenzy we’ve seen in the last few years,” Graff said.
 “People can be a little more measured now, which is a good thing.”